Involutive Khovanov homology and equivariant knots: Introduction

 \textbf{Organization.} This paper is organized as follows.
 In \Cref{sec:2}, we define the \textit{involutive Khovanov complex} $\CKhI$ for \textit{involutive link diagrams}, and prove its invariance up to chain homotopy under the \textit{involutive Reidemeister moves}.
 The reduced version is also introduced therein.
 In \Cref{sec:3}, we define the \textit{equivariant Rasmussen invariant} $(\ds, \us)$ for \textit{strongly invertible links}, not in the way presented above, but instead using the divisibility of the \textit{equivariant Lee classes}.
 In \Cref{sec:4}, the above-stated properties of $(\ds, \us)$ are proved, including the proof that the two definitions of $(\ds, \us)$ coincide.
 In \Cref{sec:5}, the proof of \Cref{thm:1} will be restated, followed by an observation of the result.
 In \Cref{sec:6}, we briefly state that an analogous construction is possible for $2$-periodic links by considering a modified involution.
 In \Cref{appendix}, we give a list of $\KhI$ and $\BNI$ for prime knots with up to $7$ crossings, obtained by direct computations.

 \textbf{Acknowledgements.} The author thanks Masaki Taniguchi, Kouki Sato and Makoto Sakuma for the helpful discussions, and the anonymous referee for their helpful comments.
+The author thanks Yonghan Xiao for pointing out an error in Section 3.1 of the previous version.
 The author was supported by JSPS KAKENHI Grant Numbers 23K12982, RIKEN iTHEMS Program and academist crowdfunding.